inferno986return/mipung-font-family/README.md

 Therefore, the Mipung fonts will be SIL OFL 1.1 (without RFN) to be eligible for addition to Google Fonts which is a major goal for this project.

 ## What is Breeze Sans?
-Breeze Sans is a humanist sans-serif font family that was created by the independent British type foundry Dalton Maag after being commissioned by Samsung as the user interface font for their open-source Tizen project.
+Breeze Sans is a humanist sans-serif font family that was created in 2015 by the independent British type foundry Dalton Maag after being commissioned by Samsung as the user interface font for their open-source Tizen project.

 Much like Roboto for Google Android, it was designed to be legible at very small sizes though it has humanistic flair.